yiptool/yip/README.md

 Note that this command accepts only PNG images.
 Other image formats are not accepted.

+### Supported devices on iOS

+List of supported device families for iOS projects could be set using the `ios:supported_devices` command:

+      ios:supported_devices (iphone)

+or

+      ios:supported_devices (ipad)

+or

+      ios:supported_devices (iphone, ipad)

+Note that each `ios:supported_devices` command overrides values set by the previous command.

 ### Privileges on the Samsung Tizen platform

 If your application requires certain privileges on the Tizen platform, they